 The distance from the parking area to the top of the hill is 0.8 miles; a circuit walk returning via Indian Hill and Old Ayer Road is a total of 1.8 miles.
 The Bates / Blackman lands, with their variations in elevation, exposure and openness, support a wide range of animals, birds, reptiles and vegetation.
 Deer, coyote, fox, porcupine, hawk, heron and spotted salamander are just a few of the possible wildlife sightings.

 The Groton Conservation Trust (GCT) is engaged in a four year plan to enhance community accessibility for its flagship property.
 Over the past three years, GCT has begun to restore and improve this property.
 Volunteers have cleared an extensive overgrowth of invasive plants from around an existing picnic area to open views across the adjoining stream and meadows, worked on improving the trails, and have begun restoring and upgrading the meadows to encourage native plants.
-Plans are moving forward this summer with the largest and final phase.
+Work began in Summer 2022 with the largest and final phase.
 While the initial phases of this project have been completed substantially by volunteers and donated equipment, most of the remaining work requires the support of professional vendors and additional materials costs.
 The GCT has been awarded two grants to support the completion of this project: the Community Foundation of North Central Massachusetts has awarded the GCT with a grant of $7,500 through its Environmental Preservation and Animal Welfare Program; and voters in Groton approved a grant of $39,545 from the town’s Community Preservation Fund at the April 30, 2022 town meeting.

-The final phase of the project, kicking off in Summer 2022, will include the following elements:
+The final phase of the project includes the following elements:

 - Expand parking and reorganize entrance, including the addition of an accessible parking space

 - Replace the bridge adjacent to the parking area over James Brook

 - Install a six foot wide accessible path to the picnic area